 As a PCN we are expected to think about the wider health of our population and to take a pro-active approach in managing our population health needs.
 The introduction of additional roles to our general practice teams enables our patients to be seen by the right health care professional, at the right time to improve outcomes.

 It also allows our GPs to focus their skills where they are needed most, for example in diagnosing and treating patients with the most complex conditions.

 Social Prescribing Link Worker

-Social Prescribing link workers help to reduce health inequalities by supporting patients to unpick the complex issues that are affecting their wellbeing.
+Social Prescribing Link Workers help to reduce health inequalities by supporting patient to unpick the complex issues that are affecting their wellbeing.

 First Contact Physiotherapist

 A First Contact Physiotherapist (FCP) is a physiotherapist who is professionally qualified to treat patients without referral from a GP or other healthcare professional.
 FCPs provide the first point of contact whereby those who visit a GP for musculoskeletal (MSK) problem will instead have an appointment with an FCP physiotherapist.

 Dietitian’s are healthcare professionals that diagnose and treat diet and nutritional problems, both at an individual patient level and a wider public health level.
 Dietitian’s support patients of all ages with conditions such as diabetes, food allergies, coeliac disease and metabolic diseases.
 Dietitian’s also translate public health and scientific research on food, health and disease into practical guidance to enable people to make appropriate lifestyle and food choices.

 Low Level Mental Health Service

 This service can assist individuals by supporting and teaching them about the tools, coping mechanisms and strategies to help with the management of low moods, stress, anxiety and depression.